shoark7/shoark7.github.io/_posts/Programming/Algorithm/2019-04-16-get-longest-palindromes-in-string.md

 ['']
 ```

 I admit that codes are much longer than before.
-However, our purpose is not making a short program but a more beaufitul and efficient program. **Has this gained benefits?**
+However, our purpose is not making a short program but a more beaufitul and efficient program. **What benefits have this solution gained?**

 * **Readability: With defining subproblems and making them modules, readability improved.
 And that's why we define problems and modularize blocks.**
 * **Efficiency: As readability is improved, we can talk about better efficiency.
 Amongst subfunctions, bottleneck part is 'checking a string is a palindrome'.
 We can profile a program better and we changed _is\_palindrome_ function in design level.
 And if we find a better solution than dynamic programming, no need to make a mess.
 Just improve the codes of a subfunction.
 Much, much more easy.**